Carl Perkins: Return to recording and touring

-Sun issued more Perkins songs in 1956: "Boppin' the Blues"/"All Mama's Children" (Sun 243), the B side co-written with Johnny Cash; and "Dixie Fried"/"I'm Sorry, I'm Not Sorry" (Sun 249).
-"Matchbox"/"Your True Love" (Sun 261) came out in February 1957.
-"Boppin' the Blues" reached number 47 on the Cashbox pop singles chart, number 9 on the Billboard country and western chart, and number 70 on the Billboard Top 100 chart.
+Sun issued more Perkins songs in 1956: "Boppin' the Blues" / "All Mama's Children" (Sun 243), the B side co-written with Johnny Cash; and "Dixie Fried" / "I'm Sorry, I'm Not Sorry" (Sun 249).
+"Matchbox" / "Your True Love" (Sun 261) came out in February, 1957.
+"Boppin' the Blues" reached number 47 on the Cashbox pop singles chart, number nine on the Billboard country and western chart, and number 70 on the Billboard Hot 100.

-"Matchbox" is considered a rockabilly classic.
-It was recorded with Perkins on lead guitar and vocals, and then Sun studio piano player Jerry Lee Lewis.
-Later that day there was an impromptu session with Perkins, Presley, Johnny Cash, and Jerry Lee Lewis, informally referred to as the Million Dollar Quartet.
-The full recordings from this jam session, a selection of gospel, country, and R&B songs, were released in 1990.
+"Matchbox" became a rockabilly classic.
+It was recorded with Perkins on lead guitar and vocals, and then Sun studio piano player, Jerry Lee Lewis.
+Later that day, there was an impromptu session with Perkins, Presley, Johnny Cash, and Jerry Lee Lewis informally referred to as the Million Dollar Quartet.
+Sun released the full recordings from this jam session, a selection of gospel, country, and R&B songs in 1990.

 On February 2, 1957, Perkins again appeared on Ozark Jubilee, singing "Matchbox" and "Blue Suede Shoes".
 He also made at least two appearances on Town Hall Party in Compton, California, in 1957, singing both songs.
 Those performances were included in the Western Ranch Dance Party series filmed and distributed by Screen Gems.

-He released "That's Right", co-written with Johnny Cash, backed with the ballad "Forever Yours", as Sun single 274 in August 1957.
+He released "That's Right", co-written with Johnny Cash, backed with the ballad "Forever Yours", as Sun single 274 in August, 1957.
 Neither side made it onto the charts.

-The 1957 film Jamboree included a Perkins performance of "Glad All Over".
-The song, written by Aaron Schroeder, Sid Tepper, and Roy C. Bennett, was released by Sun in January 1958.
+The 1957 film Jamboree included Perkins performing "Glad All Over".
+The song was written by Aaron Schroeder, Sid Tepper, and Roy C. Bennett, Sun released it in January, 1958.